JovianX/helm-release-plugin/README.md

 # `helm-release` Plugin
-`helm-release` is a Helm 3 plugin that allows running operatins on Helm releases (deployment instances of elm charts).
+`helm-release` is a Helm 3 plugin that allows running operatins on Helm releases (deployment instances of Helm charts).

 `helm-release` plugin allows: